colmmurphyxyz/Netsoc-Sysadmin-Resources/Interview Script.md

 ### Learning and Growth:

 - How do you stay updated with the latest technology trends and developments in the field?
+- Is there any languages or frameworks you are interested in learning in the future?

 ## Teamwork and Communication (10 minutes)